 It would worth putting an arrow to the last slide which will scroll below the slider so the user could access the other content of the website.
 You can do within Smart Slider 3, without any coding knowledge.

 When building a slider or a website, it is important to often check the result to see how things look like, and how good the user experience is.
 In most cases, you would want to test on a computer, on a tablet and on a mobile phone.
 But what if you don’t have some of those devices?
 Google Chrome comes to the rescue as it has a device mode option, which will allow you to check and test your website on different devices, so you can optimize your content in a more superior way.

 It is also worth mentioning that Google had a search algorithm update in 2015 where they might rank mobile friendly websites higher than non-mobile friendly ones.
 So having a website that can be easily and comfortably used on touchscreen devices is a long term investment, to gain and keep your users.
-Don’t miss this opportunity, make your slider in your WordPress, Joomla! or Magento slider mobile friendly today!
+Don’t miss this opportunity, make your slider in your WordPress, or create a Joomla slider mobile friendly today!